happo/docs/docs/single-sign-on.md

 ## Okta

 Here's a guide on how to use Okta as the IdP.
 Please note that these instructions are for a regular Okta application.
-If your using Auth0, please use [Auth0 specific instructions](#auth0-by-okta).
+If you're using Auth0, please use [Auth0 specific instructions](#auth0-by-okta).

 ### Setup on the Okta side